 Based in Montgomery County, Maryland, Orfeia has performed throughout the mid-Atlantic region and has been the recipient of grants from the Maryland State Arts Council and the Arts and Humanities Council of Montgomery County.

-Through performances and interactive workshops, Orfeia shares this beautiful and exciting musical heritage with young and old, beginner or experienced musician.
+Through performances and workshops, Orfeia shares this beautiful and exciting musical heritage with young and old, beginner or experienced musician.

 Orfeia is a tax-exempt 501(c)(3) non-profit organization.
 Your donations are tax-deductible.